Friendship and mental health

 Friendship plays an important role in mental health.
 By investing in healthy friendships, you can:

 - Reduce stress: Chronic stress can seriously impact your health.
-A study from Carnegie Mellon University1 found that friends can act as a buffer in stressful situations.
+One study found that friends can act as a buffer in stressful situations.1

 - Improve self-esteem: Giving and receiving love and acceptance from others makes it easier to extend the same courtesy to yourself.